 The Germans and Dutch make and eat a similar product from the juice of pressed fruit, called Apfelkraut or Apfelsirup.
 In the Rhineland, where traditional apple orchards grow, it is considered a specialty.
 They use it to sweeten their Sauerbraten gravy and on potato pancakes.

 Making apple butter has been a method for preserving fruit since ancient Greece.
-Cooking or rendering fruit until the sugar content is above 50% preserves it, often without canning or refrigeration.
+Cooking or rendering fruit until the sugar content is above 50 percent preserves it, often without canning or refrigeration.

 Both apple butter and Apfelsirup turn dark brown because the sugar in the apples caramelizes with long, slow simmering.

-- 3/4 cup apple cider or juice (unsweetened)
+3/4 cup apple cider, or apple juice, unsweetened

-- 2 to 4 tablespoons sweetener (agave syrup, honey, sugar)
+2 to 4 tablespoons sweetener, such as agave syrup, honey, or sugar

 Gather the ingredients.